bluwy/vite-plugin-iso-import/README.md

 }
 ```

-And update VSCode's `settings.json` with `"typescript.tsserver.pluginPaths": ["."]`.
-(Optional if using workspace Typescript version).
+If you're using the VSCode-bundled TypeScript version, you have to update VSCode's `settings.json` with `"typescript.tsserver.pluginPaths": ["."]`.
+(Or a path to the project that contains the `node_modules` folder)

+Also note that this currently does not work for Vue and Svelte files.
+The language services are unable to load TypeScript plugins.

 ## License